Search element - Quick search bar

 Check if you can be with your baby in recovery and how soon they can breastfeed.
 Toddlers coming out of an anaesthetic are often disorientated and upset.
 A breastfeed can be calming and soothing.

 Some babies don’t want to feed for a while after surgery.
-Tell the hospital staff so that they can make sure that baby has enough fluids.
+Tell the hospital staff if this happens so they can make sure that baby has enough fluids.
 Express to keep your breasts comfortable and keep up your supply until they are ready to breastfeed again.
 Ask the nursing staff for somewhere private to express if you’d prefer.

 If your child has a drip or their treatment makes it difficult for them to move, you may have to try different feeding positions.
 Ask the nursing staff to help you position baby so that you can breastfeed without disturbing bandages or equipment.
 Breastfeeding can be a good way to keep older babies or toddlers calm and still and may reduce any need for sedatives.

-If your baby is in isolation, ask the nursing staff to show you the procedures you need to follow so that you can stay with them.
+If your baby is in isolation, ask the nursing staff to show you the procedures you need to follow so that you can be with them.

 If you need to leave baby